joooKiwi/smm-encyclopedia/README.md

 ### Run the project locally (desktop and mobile)

-To run the project, the command `npm start` is the only thing to do.
+To run the project, the command `npm run start` is the only thing to do.
+ - CSV → Json;
- - It will start the development mode;
+ - Start the development mode;
- - It will also reload if any edits is made;
+ - Reload on edits (and save);
- - In the console, it will display any lint errors.
+ - In the console (and command prompt), display any lint errors.

+The project could also be run with `npm run fast-start` to omit:
+ - CSV → Json
+ - (Other things in the future)

 By default, it will open it in the default browser automatically.
 If it has not worked, then, open [localhost:3000/every-SMM2-properties](http://localhost:3000/every-SMM2-properties) to display the application.